 Resident and fellow stipends are evaluated and updated annually.
 Please visit frequently asked questions page of the Office of Graduate Medical Education website for the latest information.

-Residents classified as PL-1 are permitted the equivalent of two (2) calendar weeks of vacation each year.
-Residents classified as PL-2 and above are permitted the equivalent of three (3) calendar weeks of vacation each year.
+Residents are permitted the equivalent of three calendar weeks of vacation each year.
 Residents must coordinate vacation scheduling with the respective Program, as well as with other Residents in the department to ensure adequate coverage.
 It is the responsibility of the fellow Residents of the Program to cover for one another during a Resident’s absence.
 Each Program maintains its own vacation policy.
-During the Christmas holidays there are holiday blocks depending on program (5 continuous days in Pedi at the resident’s discretion) (at least 1 week in Neuro during Christmas/New Years).
+During the Christmas holidays there are holiday blocks depending on program, this includes 5 continuous days in Pediatrics at the resident’s discretion and at least 1 week in Neurology during Christmas/New Years.

 Paid sick leave accumulates at a rate of one day each month and accumulates to a maximum of thirty days.
 Paid sick leave carries forward from year to year, but will not be compensated upon termination.
 In the event an illness exceeds accumulated paid sick leave and vacation time, a leave of absence without pay may be granted.

-Each resident is permited 7 CME days per year to attend conferences.
-Such paid leave islimited to one week each year, is not considered part of the Resident’s vacation and may not be carried forward to subsequent years.
+Each resident is permitted 7 days of educational leave per year to attend conferences.
+Educational leave is limited to one week each year, is not considered part of the Resident’s vacation and may not be carried forward to subsequent years.
 Attending local, state or national practice specialty meetings would constitute appropriate use of this leave.